griffbr/TIS/TIS/README.md

 ## Notes

-TIS0 algorithm can be run using video images alone.<br />
+The TIS_0 algorithm can be run using video images alone.<br />
 Output annotations exhibit slight variations each time optical flow data is re-processed due to stochastic processes.<br />
-Supervoxel images are included with the examples but must be generated for new videos (see LIBSVX below).
+For TIS_S, supervoxel images are included with the examples but must be generated for new videos (see LIBSVX below).

 This Code is currently configured to run on Windows.
 If using another OS, reconfigure the external files listed below for best results.